2975459755/2975459755.github.io/_tabs/about.md

 mermaid: true
 ---
-I am a sophomore at SHNU whose name and major shall remain unknown.
-Since I finished my crash course on CS -- CS61A in July 2023, I've been self-learning open courses on CS, DS and math.
+Since I finished my first course on CS: CS61A in July 2023, I've been self-learning open courses on CS, DS and math.

 <!-- Below is a diagram of my schedule.
 (This may not get rendered on phones)